madhurimasinha/Arithmetic-Logic-Unit/README.md

 **Specifications**

 - _Bit-width_: This project compares the results of 16 vs 32 vs 64-bit ALU

 - _Inputs_:

   Operands - A, B

-  Opcode - depending on the number of operations Control Signals
+  Opcode - depending on the number of operations

+  Control Signals
 - _Operations_: The operations (arithmetic operations, logical operations, shift operations, comparison operations) are selected based on the control signal

-- _Flags_: The ALU generates flags for decision-making Zero(Z) - set when result = 0
+- _Flags_: The ALU generates flags for decision-making Zero(Z) - set when result = 0,
-  Carry(C) - set when addition or subtraction generates a carry/borrow Overflow(V) - set when signed arithmetic overflows the representable range Negative(N) - reflects MSB of result (sign bit in two’s complement) Parity (P) - set if the number of 1s in result is even
+  Carry(C) - set when addition or subtraction generates a carry/borrow, Overflow(V) - set when signed arithmetic overflows the representable range, Negative(N) - reflects MSB of result (sign bit in two’s complement), Parity (P) - set if the number of 1s in result is even